AdedayoOpeyemi/ruby-enumerables/README.md

 ## Built With

 - Ruby
+- RSpec

 ## Setup

 To run this project use the terminal and the command $rb #{file_name.rb}

+## Run Tests

+1. Clone the repo
+  - From a terminal window, change to the local directory where you want to clone your repository.
+  - Clone using the following command, for HTTPS: ```git clone https://github.com/alvaropazz/ruby-enumerables.git`` for SSH: ```git clone git@github.com:alvaropazz/ruby-enumerables.git```.
+2. Open the terminal and cd into the enumerables folder
+3. Run the "rspec" command.

 ## Authors